Remote Sensing Bundle: Part 1

 Hello, my name is Dragan, I am founder of Environmental Modeling Solutions and an engineer of hydrogeology and environmental protection and great fan of both professions.
 Besides teaching and training engineers all over the world, I like constantly to learn something new.

-I am currently on the specialization at the prestigious The Johns Hopkins University.
+I am currently on online specialization at the The Johns Hopkins University.
 During my doctoral studies, ten years ago, my mentors told me that I have "superpowers" to simplify and explain complicated engineering topics in an understandable way.

 As a geologist by profession, I had first contact with remote sensing in my university days in 1996.
 At that time, satellite images from LANDSAT satellites were not free and I worked on analyzing airplane images.